by Mog,Justin M — last modified Feb 17, 2014 04:39 PM

 Flood watch: completed construction could curb calamities in campus cloaca (The Louisville Cardinal, Jan.
 30, 2013)

-The massive, unprecedented flood which hit UofL on August 4, 2009, causing $20.9 million in damages, was a wake-up call for many.
+The massive, unprecedented flood which hit UofL on August 4, 2009, causing $20.9 million in damage, was a wake-up call for many.
 It hinted at the increasing intensity of storms to come as our greenhouse gas emissions continue to warm the planet and alter the climate we once knew.
 But it also helped motivate us to take action to both mitigate our climate impact, and to adapt to a changing climate by getting serious about sustainable stormwater management.
 Further flooding on May 29, 2012 not only validated our concerns, but demonstrated that our work since 2009 to enhance stormwater infiltration has begun to pay off.
 Read more.

 Actions taken after 2009 deluge help reduce the damage at U of L (Courier-Journal, May 29, 2012)